 This degree is designed for U.S. and foreign law students and attorneys who are committed to counseling professionals and companies in these fields.
 Students get a wide-range of skills in the interconnecting areas while honing their specific area of interest with a choice of 3 tracks: the entertainment law track, the sports law track, and the arts law track.
 The curriculum is built upon essential courses such as copyright law, trademark law, and survey and drafting courses in each of entertainment, arts and sports law.

 LLM in Estate Planning

-The Heckerling Graduate Program in Estate Planning offers a unique curriculum that addresses the increasing complexity of our income tax, wealth transfer tax and property laws, combined with today’s changing economic environment and shifting demographics of our population.
-Estate planning attorneys are needed not only to deal with the tax implications of wealth transfers, but also with the related non-tax, investment and business succession planning issues.
-This program is ideally positioned to meet this growing need for sophisticated estate planning professionals.
+For U.S. law students and attorneys, The Heckerling Graduate Program in Estate Planning offers a unique curriculum that addresses the increasing complexity of our income tax, wealth transfer tax and property laws, combined with today’s changing economic environment and shifting demographics of our population.

 Hands-on, practical experience is available through a drafting course that culminates in the preparation of an estate plan under the guidance of an experienced practitioner.
 In addition there are unparalleled networking opportunities with estate planning professionals at the annual Heckerling Institute on Estate Planning.

 The White & Case International Arbitration LLM Program provides a unique, individualized educational opportunity for a small group of top-quality students wishing to acquire an in-depth grounding in the field.
 The program offers specialized theoretical and practical courses in arbitration.
 In addition, there is a broad selection of related subjects, including course offerings with a focus on Latin America for future practitioners wishing to pursue a career involving interests in that region.